kevinlam11/CandleShopJava/README.md

 ---

 This README provides a comprehensive guide to the Candle Shop program.
-Follow the steps outlined above to build and run the program, and adapt the code and structure to further develop your project.
-Good luck with your Candle Shop endeavor!